Verona: Demographics

-As of 2025, 255,133 people are residing in Verona, of which 47.9% are male and 52.1% are female.
-Minors total 14.1% of the population and pensioners number 26.2%.
-This compares with the Italian average of minors making up 14.9% and pensioners making up 24.7%.
-The average age of Verona residents is 43 compared to the Italian average of 42.
-In the 10 years between 2011 and 2021, the population of Verona grew by 1.4%, while Italy as a whole declined by 0.7%.
-The current birth rate of Verona is 9.24 births per 1,000 inhabitants compared to the Italian average of 9.45 births.As of 2009, 87% of the population was Italian.
-The largest immigrant group comes from other European nations (the largest coming from Romania): 3.60%, South Asia: 2.03%, and sub-saharan Africa 1.50%.
-The city is predominantly Roman Catholic, but due to immigration now has some Orthodox Christian, and Muslim followers.
+As of 2026, the population is 255,139, of which 48.0% are males, and 52.0% are females.
+Minors make up 13.9% of the population, and seniors make up 26.5%.

+Immigration

+As of 2025, immigrants make up 17.3% of the population.
+The 5 largest foreign countries of birth are Sri Lanka, Romania, Moldova, Albania, and Morocco.

 Government

 Palazzo Barbieri is Verona's city hall.

 Since the local government political reorganization in 1993, Verona has been governed by the City Council of Verona, which is based in Palazzo Barbieri.
 Voters elect directly 33 councilors and the mayor of Verona every five years.

 Verona is also the capital of its own province.
 The Provincial Council is seated in Palazzo del Governo.
-The current mayor of Verona is Damiano Tommasi, elected on 26 June 2022.
+The current mayor of Verona is Damiano Tommasi, elected in June 2022.

 Verona has traditionally been a right-wing traditionalist Catholic city, reflecting its former status as one of the major cities of Italian Social Republic, and the right-wing politics of the Veneto region.
 In October 2018, Verona became the first city in Italy to declare itself pro-life, and hosted the American Christian right lobby group World Congress of Families' conference in 2019.

-Despite this, since the mayors became directly elected in 1994, the city has elected two left-wing mayors - Paolo Zanotto in 2002 and current mayor Damiano Tommasi in 2022, largely due to incumbent mayor Federico Sboarina's refusal to include center-right parties in his right-wing coalition.
+Despite this, since the mayors became directly elected in 1994, Verona has elected two left-wing mayors - Paolo Zanotto in 2002 and current mayor Damiano Tommasi in 2022, largely due to incumbent mayor Federico Sboarina's refusal to include center-right parties in his right-wing coalition.

 Main sights

 Because of the value and importance of its many historical buildings, Verona has been inscribed on the UNESCO World Heritage List as the site City of Verona: a UNESCO World Heritage Site for its Monuments.
-Verona preserved many ancient Roman monuments (including the magnificent Arena) in the early Middle Ages, but many of its early medieval edifices were destroyed or heavily damaged by the earthquake of 3 January 1117, which led to a massive Romanesque rebuilding.
+Verona preserved many ancient Roman monuments, including the magnificent Arena, in the early Middle Ages.
+Many of its early medieval edifices were destroyed or heavily damaged by the earthquake of 3 January 1117, which led to a massive Romanesque rebuilding.
 The Carolingian period poem Versus de Verona contains an important description of Verona in the early medieval era.